neuronsimulator/nrn/docs/courses/using_modeldb_and_modelview.rst

 3. What is the user interface, how was it implemented, and how do you use it?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-mosinit.hoc brings up a minimal GUI for selecting cells and running simulations.
+:file:`mosinit.hoc` brings up a minimal GUI for selecting cells and running simulations.

 How did they do that?